moghun/lcs_scs/README.md

-# LCS and SCS Calculator with Trie Support
+# LCS and SCS finder with Trie Support

 ## Overview